-- 1. Observe traffic to front and rear. - 20 2.
-Look for gap in rear approaching traffic. - 21 3.
+- 1. Observe traffic to the front and rear. - 2.
+Look for a gap in rear approaching traffic. - 3.
 Yield the right of way to all vehicles and pedestrians. - 4.
-Activate turn signal. - 5.
-Accelerate smoothly into gap in traffic lane. - 6.
+Activate the turn signal. - 5.
+Accelerate smoothly into a gap in the traffic lane. - 6.
 Straighten steering wheel. - 7.
-Check to see that directional signal has been cancelled. - 8.
-Accelerate quickly to speed of traffic.
+Check to see that the directional signal has been canceled. - 8.
+Accelerate quickly to the speed of traffic.